fmartinou/tydom2mqtt/README.md

 TODO (but i've got no more time...) :

-- Fix that annoying code 1006 systematic deconnection after 60s when using local mode (new since december, not before).
+x DONE ! (websockets error with ping timeout) Fix that annoying code 1006 systematic deconnection after 60s when using local mode (new since december, not before).
 - Fix parsing of cdata msg type (will not crash anymore in the meantime), coming from an action from a alarm remote (and probably other things), we can get which remote had an action on alarm with it.
-- Add all the attributes as json for home assistant (can see defect, etc. on attributes)
-- Isolate parser in a class maybe...
+- Add all the attributes as json for home assistant (can see defect, etc. on attributes) X DONE !
+Isolate parser in a class maybe...
 - HACS / Docker versions
 - Fork it to a proper Home Assistant integration with clean onboarding
 - Add climate, lights, etc.
 - Build a web frontend to see and test (use frontail for now)
-- Add a folder of images to document where to solder on alarm remote and ESPHome configuration.
+- Add a folder of images to document where to solder on alarm remote and ESPHome configuration. // Add alarm handling, see mgcrea node tydom-client (what a guy :))